meteorhacks/flow-components/README.md

 ## Actions

 Components don't handle DOM events directly.
+But a component has actions.
+You can think actions are a kind of way to trigger tasks.
+To handle DOM elements, you need to call an action within a template event.

-For that we need to create an action call that action inside a DOM event handler.
-This is how do create an action.
+This is how to create an action:

 ~~~js
 var component = FlowComponents.define('my-component');